Candace Wheeler: Associated Artists

-In 1883 Wheeler formed her own firm, specializing in textiles and mainly involving women, under the name Associated Artists.
+In 1883 Wheeler formed her own firm, called Associated Artists, which specialized in textiles and mainly hired women.
 They produced a wide range of goods including tapestries and theater drop curtains.
 The Associated Artists was particularly well known for its "changeable" silks, their iridescence produced by interweaving differently colored threads seen in varying angles and lights.

 Wealthy customers could purchase custom designs.
 Andrew Carnegie commissioned a Scotch thistle damask.
-Lillie Langtry ordered a pair of rose-themed portieres for her bedroom that were coordinated with a transparent silk bed canopy embroidered with roses from which embroidered petals appeared to have dropped onto the bedcover—an example of Wheeler's conceptual thinking.
+Lillie Langtry ordered a pair of rose-themed portieres for her bedroom that were coordinated with a transparent silk bed canopy embroidered with roses from which embroidered petals appeared to have dropped onto the bedcover—an innovation of Wheelers.

 Between 1884 and 1894, the Cheney Brothers mills of Manchester, Connecticut, turned out more than 500 silk fabrics designed by The Associated Artists in a range of prices that were sold throughout the United States.
-At the same time, Wheeler created less expensive products for a wider audience with machine-ready patterns for denim and other cottons.
-She consciously created American designs based on local plant forms.
+Wheeler also created less expensive products for a wider audience with machine-ready patterns for denim and other cottons.
+Her designs were based on local plant forms.

 The Associated Artists' signature needle-woven tapestry was a combination of loom weaving and handwork that Wheeler had invented and patented in 1881.
 The technique made the stitches practically invisible to create a smooth surfaced tapestry.

 Onteora

 One of Wheeler's touted achievements was the creation of a vacation community in the Catskills, Onteora, still ongoing.
 In 1883 she and her wealthy brother Frank (Francis Beattie Thurber) selected elevated land with extensive views near Tannersville, New York, on which to build two summer houses for their respective families.
-By 1887 Wheeler and her sister-in-law, Jeannette (Mrs. Francis B.) Thurber (herself acclaimed for advancing music training and performance in America during this period), decided to expand and develop their property as a vacation community of like-minded people dedicated to the arts.
-Wheeler commissioned her son Dunham, then a fledgling architect, to design several of the early buildings (thereby launching a modest career specializing in summer homes).
+By 1887 Wheeler and her sister-in-law, Jeannette Thurber, decided to expand and develop their property as a vacation community of like-minded people dedicated to the arts.
+Wheeler commissioned her son Dunham, then a fledgling architect, to design several of the early buildings).
 The Associated Artists designed the interiors.
-Wheeler greatly expanded her originally modest house, Pennyroyal (actually owned by Dora) over the years, and cultivated a garden which became the point of departure for her delightful book, Content in a Garden (1901).
+Wheeler expanded her house Pennyroyal (actually owned by Dora) over the years, and cultivated a garden which became the subject of her book, Content in a Garden (1901).
 Onteora eventually comprised two thousand acres of land.